Orange County Divorce Lawyers – Business Owners and Professionals

 If a spouse’s employer is being sold or has been sold, there are other issues that need to be addressed.
 Examples include covenants not to compete, change of control bonus, success bonus, and employment contracts post sale.

 Skilled Guidance for Business Owners and Professionals

-For over 46 years, Minyard Morris has provided business owners and upper-level professionals high-caliber divorce representation.
-To discuss your options with a knowledgeable divorce attorney, call our Newport Beach office 949-724-1111 or send us an email inquiry to schedule a consultation.
+For over 47 years, Minyard Morris has provided business owners and upper-level professionals high-caliber divorce representation in Orange County divorces.
+To discuss your options with a knowledgeable divorce attorney, call our Newport Beach office 949-416-2773 or send us an email inquiry to schedule a consultation.